aljosavister/module-ts-nodejs-express/README.md

-# Mpdule template for ntscli
+# Module template for ntscli

 This module is an expressjs template for Node.js TypeScript project.